-where  is the expectation with respect to the distribution of trajectories under a control policy, , n is the discrete time step index, the integer time horizon (i.e., number of steps for path planning), C is the one-step cost function, and is the discount factor (number between 0 and 1).
+where is the expectation with respect to the distribution of trajectories under a control policy, , n is the discrete time step index, N the integer time horizon (i.e., number of steps for path planning, we select N to be + such that obtained optimal control policy is time-independent), C is the one-step cost function, and is the discount factor (number between 0 and 1).
 In this work, C is set equal to 1 for all states that are not within a threshold of the target state and is 0 for all states within the target state threshold (which is common in path planning algorithms20).
-The discount factor, , is also equated to 0.99 in this work.
-The relationship between consecutive states (i.e., si and si+1) in Eq. is characterized by the one-step transition probability given by,
+The constant discount factor, , is also equated to 0.99 in this work.
+The relationship between consecutive states (i.e., sn and sn+1) in Eq. is characterized by the one-step transition probability given by,